Vopaaz/checkpointing/docs/docs/caveats.md

       Running it gives you another result,
       and it shows how the function gets skipped or re-executed.

+    If you want to try it out, please remember to clear the cache directory (`./.checkpointing` by default) between two cases, as one case might affect another.

 ## Changing reference function